bloominstituteoftechnology/Sprint-Challenge-Redux-Smurfs/Answers.md

 1. Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

-redux-thunk permits us to give asyncrhonous instructions to our application.
+redux-thunk permits us to give asynchronous instructions to our application.
 Simply put it makes our action-creators more complex.

 1. Which `react-redux` method links up our `components` with our `redux store`?